About the Divemaster / Research Internship

-In partnership with certified and award-winning dive centers across Indonesia’s top diving destinations, we offer a specialized intensive dive master and research diver training program.
-Take on the roll of Research Diver Intern at one of our project locations and complete your dive master and multiple scientific specialty courses related to our in house research projects.
+In partnership with certified and award-winning dive centers across Indonesia’s top diving destinations, we offer a specialized intensive conservation focused divemaster and research diver training programs and internships.
+Take on the role of research diver intern at one of our project locations and complete your divemaster and multiple scientific specialty courses related to our in-house research projects.
 Take the next step towards a career in marine conservation or the diving industry with our team of experience dive professionals and marine biologists to guide you along the way.

 Join our Indo Ocean Project community of eco warriors from around the world!

 Indonesia has been ranked as the number one shark fishing nation for the last 3 decades.
-Geographically, Indonesia should have some of the highest biodiversity of shark, ray, and predatory species in the world, but the high demand for shark fins and manta ray gill rakers has caused severe overfishing across the country and nearly exhausted the population.
-This is the front lines of marine mega fauna conservation efforts.
+Geographically, Indonesia should have some of the highest biodiversity of shark, ray, and predatory species in the world, but the high demand for shark fins and mobula gill rakers has caused severe overfishing across the country, combined with bycatch this has forced populations of many species to the brink.
+These are the front lines of marine megafauna conservation efforts.

 Due to the difficulties of studying elasmobranch abundance in the wild, different techniques had to be invented in order to address different ecological questions.
 One of these techniques is the Baited Remote Underwater Video (BRUV).
 This shark study method has been used in numerous studies around the world and has been shown very successful.

 Before you can be a good research diver, you first must be a good diver.
-The PADI Dive Master and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
+The PADI/SSI Divemaster and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
 You will meet like-minded individuals and be able to network with experienced and aspiring marine biologists and organizations from around the world.

 The Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions with your mentoring instructor, Watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
+Through knowledge development sessions with your mentoring instructor, watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
 In partnership with your research diver internship you will be able to conduct and lead various marine research.
+It’s a packed course with a huge amount of knowledge to absorb and new skills to learn so you shouldn’t be bored for a single minute!

-- Survey Diver Workshop – Become an IOP Survey Diver and help us collect data on our survey dives by participating in this workshop.
+- Species Identification I & II Workshops – Become an Elite IOP Survey Diver and help us collect data on our survey dives by participating in these workshops.
 You will be introduced to the species we are surveying, scientific terms, how to record, size and sex the animals you will see underwater and improve your fish identification ten fold.

 - Manta Ray Conservation Workshop – It’s all about Mantas!
 The attributes that make them unique, their fascinating behaviours, the threats they face, marine policy and the changes that can be made to help save these incredible animals.